 Once the home buyer gets a signed real estate purchase contract, he or she then submits it to the mortgage lender where the lender will prepare the official mortgage loan application along with the disclosures for signature from the mortgage loan borrower.

-- The mortgage lender will require documents such as tax returns and other documents that need to be processed prior to going into underwriting
+- The lender will require documents such as tax returns and other documents that need to be processed prior to going into underwriting

 - Once the mortgage application is processed, it gets submitted to underwriting

-- If approved, appraisal is ordered and additional conditions would be requested such as verification of employment, update bank statements, updated paycheck stubs
+- If approved, the appraisal is ordered and additional conditions would be requested such as verification of employment, update bank statements, updated paycheck stubs

 - Once the appraisal gets completed and the additional conditions are met, it goes through a final underwriting QC review and appraisal review